 -A little clean motor oil or lubricant oil

-1. Find injectors in the junkyard (or new if you have the money).
-Unbolt fuel rail, unplug all injectors and pop the injectors out.
-Then, if you get the kit for the Chrysler injectors, install them.
+1. First, if you have used injectors, perform the rebuild.
 Be very careful not to damage the pintle on the injectors.
+If you have extra parts, they are extra, don’t try to add them to the injectors.
 You can remove the old filters by using a screw, screwing it into the old filter, and pulling out with pliers.
 The old pintle cap can be removed by carefully using a blade to cut the cap down the side and pull off.
 (I stabbed myself when i did this...not fun...cut AWAY from yourself...)Install all the new stuff!

-4. There are 3 bolts to remove the fuel rail IIRC, and you need to remove the 3 throttle body cables and get them out of the way to make a clear path for the fuel rail to be pulled.
+4. There are 3 bolts to remove the fuel rail, and you need to remove the 3 throttle body cables and get them out of the way to make a clear path for the fuel rail to be pulled.
+You need to place the shallow container, or have a buddy hold the container, under the fuel rail, so that you can catch the excess fuel.
 Pull sharply on the rail in the direction of the injectors to remove.
-Remember you have a lot of fuel still in the rail so you might want to hold the rag up to the opening that the fuel line was on, and perhaps underneath on the intake to catch fuel in case an injector stays on the intake and not the fuel line.
+Usually the injectors will stay in the rail when you pull it from the intake.
+Remember you have a lot of fuel still in the rail.

-5. I would take a pan or something to hold the rail over as you remove each injector, because there is so much fuel in the rail (way more than you would think...).
+5. Keep that container under the rail over as you remove each injector, because there is a lot of fuel in the rail (way more than you would think...).

 6. Once you have everything disassembled, you can attach the new injectors to the fuel rail.
 Lube the O-rings with some motor oil or lubricating oil to make them easily slide into the fuel rail openings.
-Please make sure you don't put them in upside down lol.
-And you can spin them when everything is attached to a point, but it might help if they are oriented with the connectors pointed up so you can connect the electrical connectors easily.
+Make sure they are oriented properly, the pintle holes should go into the intake.
+You can spin them when everything is attached to a point, but it might help if they are oriented with the connectors pointed up so you can connect the electrical connectors easily.

 7. Lube the other ends of the injectors, and evenly push them into the holes in the intake manifold.
 You know they are in when you can line the fuel rail holes with the bolt holes.